| Source: xexe.club

 Features of the approaching revolution

-Likewise, this Fourth Industrial Revolution has two main features: “hyper-connectivity” and “hyper-intelligence.”
-“Hyper-connectivity” is the increasing digital interconnection of people and things anytime and anywhere.
+This Fourth Industrial Revolution has two main features: “hyper-connectivity” and “hyper-intelligence.”
+“Hyper-connectivity” indicates the highly increased level of digital interconnection among people and things.
 Along with hyper-connectivity, people and systems are constantly connected through devices such as smartphones, tablets and sometimes through software that enable and promote constant communication.
-By 2020, there will be 50 billion networked devices and 50 billion smart devices which will reinforce mutual networking.
+According to WEF, many experts anticipate that there will be 50 billion networked devices and 50 billion smart devices which will reinforce mutual networking by 2020.
 Additionally, the number of Internet-connected objects is anticipated to increase from 18.2 billion in 2015 to 50.1 billion in 2020.
-This level of connectivity will have profound social, political, and economic consequences, and increasingly have a significant impact on people’s everyday lives.
-For example, hyper-connectivity is transforming civil society through social media and making radical transparency possible with the multitude of information opened online, thereby changing the relationship between citizens and the government as well as consumers and business.
-In both cases, power is shifting from large institutions to smaller organizations and individual citizens.
+This level of connectivity will have profound cross-social consequences, and increasingly have a significant impact on people’s everyday lives.
+As individuals can make a decisive influence to the world with high level of connectivity, power is moving from large organization to smaller group and individuals.

 Machines are becoming smarter, and software intelligence is being embedded into every aspect of business, helping drive new levels of operational efficiency and innovation.
 This is named as “hyper-intelligence.”
 In 2011, IBM Watson, the AI program of IBM, won against two of Jeopardy’s greatest quiz champions.
 What was surprising is that AI computers have evolved from mere computing tools to high intelligent beings that have reached the level of understanding human language and generating complex answers.
 This result shocked many people and showed the new phase of a hyper-intelligent society.

-As machine-to-machine communication becomes more common, the interaction of people, data, and intelligent machines will have a far-reaching impact on productivity and operations.
+As machine-to-machine communication becomes more common, the interaction of intelligent computers, individuals, and data will have a more decisive influence on every operation of productivity and performances.
 Previously, computing tools were thought to only perform simple and repetitive tasks.
 But with the advent of hyper-intelligence, AI will show better performance at human cognitive abilities such as logical thinking, computational power, and strategic judgment.

 Changes in required ability

 Five years from now, over one-third of the skills that are considered important in today’s workforce will have changed, according to The Future of Jobs (2016) by the WEF.
 By 2020, the Fourth Industrial Revolution will have brought people advanced robotics and autonomous transport, and AI with machine learning technique.
 These developments will transform the way people live and the way people work.
 Some jobs will disappear, others will grow and jobs that do not even exist today will become commonplace.
 For example, experts in Information Technology (IT), environments, and biotechnology show high prospects; however, professions like mail carriers, farmers, and news reporters have a rather dim future.
-What is certain is that the future workforce will need to align its skillset to keep pace with the rapidly changing technology.
+What is sure is that the required future ability will need to align its capability to catch up with the rapidly changing technology.

 In the future, knowledge in science, technology, engineering, and mathematics (STEM) will be especially needed for effective task performance.
 Most future technologies will be based on software techniques.
 Thus, how much one can utilize these technologies in the future depends on one’s STEM knowledge.
 Additionally, according to a survey by General Electronics in 2016, in the United States, 63% of total jobs will require education in STEM by 2018 and 15% of the advanced manufacturing department will require advanced degrees.